lbausch/flarum-laravel-session/README.md

     });
 });
 ```
+All requests to the `/` route will then be checked by the middleware.

 ### Handle An Identified User
-Once the middleware successfully identified an user, it executes the default handler `HandleIdentifiedUser`.
+Once the middleware successfully identified an user, it executes the default handler `\Bausch\FlarumLaravelSession\Actions\HandleIdentifiedUser`.
 You may configure a different handler by calling `FlarumLaravelSession::handleIdentifiedUser()` in a service provider.
-This is a perfect place to update attributes or execute further actions, just remember to implement the `FlarumUserIdentified` interface.
+This is a perfect place to update attributes or execute further actions, just remember to implement the `\Bausch\FlarumLaravelSession\Contracts\FlarumUserIdentified` interface.
+Have a look at the default handler for a reference implementation.

 ```php
 <?php